thomasbnt/awesome-web-monetization/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Adding new(s) ressource(s)
     - Else :
 	- [ ] Added icon to right of the link
+	- [ ] Checking if the ressource is not already writed
 - [ ] Update About Web Monetization part
 - [ ] Update asset(s)